 Here are some of the steps we go through while completing a typical project:

-|Define Documentation Scope: What instructional content is desired?
-What is the budget and timeframe?
-How detailed should shop signage be?
+|Define Documentation Scope: Which tools and machines require instructional documentation?
+What is the budget and time frame?
+How detailed should facility signage be?|

 |Define Instruction Scope: Is the goal to have standardized classes, or informal sessions to work on specific skills or projects?
 For machine-specific training we have two training options that prove to be popular:

-|Customize Documentation for Specific Needs: Work with your Risk Management team and Shop Manager to define shop policies and safety protocol.
+|Customize Documentation for Specific Needs: We work with your Risk Management team and Shop Manager to define shop policies and safety protocol.
 The content is designed to be clear and easy to read, with graphics that add clarity.|

-- Instructor Guide: A 5 to 10 page course outline that guides the instructor through the class, so that all class sessions, even if taught by different instructors, cover the same material.
+|Instructor Guide: This is a 5 to 10 page course outline that guides the instructor through the class, so that all class sessions, even if taught by different instructors, cover the same material.
 There is some flexibility for the instructor to tailor the class to more sophisticated students.

-- Student Handout: A 5 to 10 page detailed handout, written for a student to use to take notes in class or to use as a reference at a later date.
-It typically includes text, images and detailed drawing of the tools and controls.
+|Quick Start Guide: This is a 5 to 20 page detailed handout, written for a student to use in class, to take notes, or as a reference at a later date.
+It typically includes safety hazards, text, images and detailed drawings of the tools and controls.
 Quick Start Guides can be laminated and bound and are typically left with the machine for future reference for returning students.

-- Test: A combination of a written test for the student, and a checklist of skills the instructor should observe the student perform.
+|Student Assessment: A combination of a written test for the student and a checklist of skills the instructor should observe the student perform.

-|Signage: Charts, posters and machine-specific signs, which all remind students of basic safe machine operation and shop policies.
+|Signage: Charts, posters and machine-specific signs, which all remind students of basic safe machine operation and facility policies.|